benhaxe/graphql_infra_tool/README.md

 ## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes and updates.
+See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes and updates.ter